mjbrusso/UPF-B5-Minecraft/README.md

 This is a virtual version of the Computer Science / Computer Engineering building at the University of Passo Fundo (UPF / Iceg / B5).

-It's *under construction* In Minecraft.
+It's *under construction* in Minecraft 1.16.5.

 ## Screenshots